Building a Project with Mezzanine

 postgres=#

-This is the psql command prompt, and is the main interface for working with the PostgreSQL system.
+command prompt, and is the main interface for working with the PostgreSQL system.
 Every time you activate this command prompt you will see this message: Type "help" for help.
-Go ahead and do it now.

 You can explore the PostgreSQL system thoroughly from this prompt (and you can also read the online documentation, which will probably be a more comfortable reading experience).
 For now, we need to complete a couple of simple tasks.
 First up: make sure you have a good password.
 As you may know, the current best practices for password creation involve long passwords and less emphasis on obfuscation (such as random strings of letters and numbers, which password-cracking systems are now good at interpreting).
 You can read more about these issues on the Dropbox blog, and you can use the strength meter on the Dropbox signup pageto evaluate the security of your password.
 Your password does not have to be complex or hard-to-remember: it simply needs to be long enough.
 A single sentence with spaces removed typically makes an excellent password.
 For example, when I go to my bookshelf now, take a book off the shelf at random, and open to the first sentence I see, it is this: "He might find out how death could be avoided."
 (The book is The Epic of Gilgamesh) That’s a great sentence for a password: long enough (but not too long), and colorful enough to stick in my mind so that I don’t have to write it down.
 The Dropbox password meter says this password (with the spaces removed, but with the capitalization and punctuation intact) is "great!"